iTwin/itwinjs-core/docs/learning/presentation/RulesetVariables.md

 ## User-Controllable Variables

-**Note:** this feature is not fully supported yet - there is no UI component for editing user-defined ruleset variables.
+> This feature is not fully supported yet - there is no UI component for
+> editing user-defined ruleset variables.

 There can be either internal variables or user-controllable ones.
 Internal variables are not visible to end users and can only be changed using API calls.